Navigating the Colorado River’s many colors

 Whenever loose rock and dirt unearthed from heavy rainstorms barrel into the Colorado River — the main source of drinking and agricultural use for Silt, Rifle and Parachute — sediment increases.
 The measurement is called turbidity.

-Turbidity levels rose after the Grizzly Creek wildfire consumed more 32,631 acres within Glenwood Canyon in 2020 and after a rare, 500-year rain event in summer 2021 caused massive debris flows in the same area.
+Turbidity levels rose after the Grizzly Creek wildfire consumed more than 32,631 acres within Glenwood Canyon in 2020 and after a rare, 500-year rain event in summer 2021 caused massive debris flows in the same area.

-According to California-based Carollo Engineers, a firm conducting studies for Glenwood Springs in relation to the 2021 mudslides, the Grizzly and No Name creeks that feed into the Colorado River reached 8,000 NTU.
+According to California-based Carollo Engineers, a firm conducting studies for Glenwood Springs in relation to the 2021 mudslides, the Grizzly and No Name creeks that feed into the Colorado River reached 8,000 NTUs.

 Turbidity is measured in nephelometric turbidity units — or NTUs.
 These units detect the presence of suspended particles in the water.